gohugoio/hugo/content/en/templates/partials.md

 The second argument in a partial call is the variable being passed down.
 The above examples are passing the `.`, which tells the template receiving the partial to apply the current [context][context].

 This means the partial will *only* be able to access those variables.
-The partial is isolated and *has no access to the outer scope*.
+The partial is isolated and cannot access the outer scope.
 From within the partial, `$.Var` is equivalent to `.Var`.

 ## Returning a value from a partial